-How to Study or Revise a Literature Text (2) - Characters
+How to Study or Revise Characters in a Literature Text

 The next level of detail is to look closely at characters.
 There are two previous series on this blog on characters: one on Lady Macbeth which starts here, and one on Desdemona, from Shakespeare's play Othello, which starts here.

-Take a blank sheet of paper or blank document on screen for each character in the text you are studying and list what characters do, their character qualities and any key quotations you can (more to come on this in the next post).
-You will start to feel more confident as you fill out your document in increasing detail.
+• Take a blank sheet of paper or blank document on screen for each character in the text you are studying

 Comments